nonodename/read_rdf/README.md

 │ http://unicode.org/duck           │ http://example.org/hasEmoji                     │
 └───────────────────────────────────┴─────────────────────────────────────────────────┘
 ```
+### Optional Parameters

+One optional parameter is currently supported: `strict_parsing`.
+This defaults to true and exposes the underlying strict parsing feature of the serd RDF parsing library.
+When false it permits malformed URIs.
+To disable strict parsing, pass `strict_parsing = false`.

 ## Running the tests
 Test for this extension are SQL tests in `./test/sql`.
 They rely on a samples in the test/rdf directory.
 These SQL tests can be run using: